 |Emeritus (one-time fee)||$125||$125|

-A percentage of recertification applications will be randomly selected for audit.
-However, if there is reason to believe there has been a breach in the integrity of the process by an individual seeking recertification through the continuing education or points method, staff will also select those individuals for audit.
+10% of recertification applications are randomly selected by NASC for audit.
+Additionally, if there is reason to believe there has been a breach in the integrity of the process by an individual seeking recertification, NASC may also select those individuals for audit.

 Applicants selected for audit will be required to submit additional documentation.
 An email will be sent to the applicant detailing the results of the audit after the documents have been reviewed.